Enian22/tamil_dictationistAI/README.md

-# Dictationist Agentic AI for Tamil YouTube Videos
+# DictationistAI for Tamil YouTube Videos

 This project is an **end-to-end AI pipeline** for processing YouTube videos into **knowledge-enhanced Tamil & English subtitles** and enabling **RAG-based Q&A**.
 It integrates **audio transcription, metadata scraping, Named Entity Recognition (NER), knowledge base construction, and agentic subtitle refinement** into a single automated system.

 ---